Existence of matching priors on compact spaces: Constructions

 \begin{definition} [Relaxed credible balls] Fix a level $1-\alpha \in (0,1)$, \defn{slope} $\beta \in (0,\infty)$, and distribution $\mu\in \Priors$ with mean $M(\mu)$.
 For every $r > 0$, let

 A \defn{$(1-\alpha)$ relaxed $\mu$-credible ball with slope $\beta$} is any random set with \mpf\ $\rcb{\mu}{\alpha}{\beta}$. \end{definition}

-We know that $1-\alpha$ credible balls are not always $1-\alpha$ credible regions, e.g., in the presence of atoms.
+We know that $1-\alpha$ credible balls do not always have $1-\alpha$ credibility, e.g., in the presence of atoms.
 Further, their rejection probability functions are never Lipschitz.
 In contrast, we establish in \cref{rcbisacredset} that relaxed credible balls always have the right level and their rejection probability functions are $\beta$-Lipschitz.